‘The Bachelor’ 2017 Spoilers – Episode 8: Hometown Dates Bring Long-Awaited Cut

-The Hometown Dates are some of the most anticipated outings of every single season of The Bachelor, and it is now time for Nick Viall to go on his.
-Four women are left and one of them is the most unexpected to still be around, but fans are beginning to wonder if the villain is ever going to be sent home.
+The hometown dates are some of the most anticipated outings of every single season of The Bachelor, and it is now time for Nick Viall to go on his.
+Four women are left, and one of them is the most unexpected to still be around, but fans are beginning to wonder if the villain is ever going to be sent home.
 Once he travels the country and meets the families of the remaining ladies, it will be time for the leading man to head to the Fantasy Suite with just three of them.

 Please let it be known that there are possible spoilers ahead for the current season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.

-The order that the Hometown Dates were taped in is Corrinne, Rachel, Raven, and Vanessa, but it isn’t known if that is the way they will be shown on this week’s episode of The Bachelor.
+The order that the hometown dates were taped is Corrinne, Rachel, Raven, and Vanessa, but it isn’t known if that is the way they will be shown on this week’s episode of The Bachelor.

 For his date with Vanessa Grimaldi, Viall heads to Montreal, Canada, to spend time with her and her family, but there is much more in store for him.
 While he will meet her family, he may not have been aware that he is going to meet a lot of others who are rooting for her to win his love.